genius-systems/gameta/docs/docs/user_guide/commands.md

 6. gameta apply
 7. gameta cmd

-!!! note
+___
+**Note**

-    Flags/arguments sections that are bolded indicate that they are required, while italicised sections indicate that they accept mutiple arguments
+Bolded flags/arguments indicate that they are required, while italicised arguments indicate that they accept multiple arguments
+___

 ## gameta init

 Initialises the folder as a metarepo, searches for a .git folder and attempts to populate the project name and Git URL from the .git folder.

-### --git / -g
+### Arguments

-Indicates that Gameta should initialise this folder as a git repository
+* --git / -g: Indicates that Gameta should initialise this folder as a git repository

-### --overwrite / -o

-Indicates that Gameta should overwrite the existing .meta file with new data
+* --overwrite / -o: Indicates that Gameta should overwrite the existing .meta file with new data

 ## gameta sync